JonathanMEdwards/subtext10/doc/language.md

 1. The function crashes.
 A crash indicates a programming error, not a user error: some condition has arisen that ought to be impossible.
 A crash is reported to the workspace developer, including a snapshot of the workspace that can reproduce the crash.
 No changes are made to the workspace when an input event (including user actions) causes a crash.
 Sometimes crashes can be predicted ahead of time when formulas are being edited (for example type mismatches).
 These are called static errors and are presented to the developer as problems to be fixed.
 Unlike conventional compiler errors, static errors do not prevent the system from running, so long as the erroneous formula is not used.
 2. The function is terminated before it completes because it has taken too long or used too many resources.
 3. The function completes successfully, producing results.
 4. The function intentionally _rejects_ without producing a result.
 Rejection means the function refuses to handle the input values supplied to it.
 Rejection is inspired by [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL), which calls it _failure_, as do many parsing DSLs.
-We call it rejection rather than failure to make clear it is an intentional occurence, not a programming error (a crash).
+We call it rejection rather than failure to make clear it is intentional, not a programming error (a crash).

 If a function may reject it is called _conditional_, a function that never rejects is called _unconditional_.
 The name of a conditional function has a question mark appended to it.
 For example, the equality function `=?` tests whether two values are equal, rejecting if they aren’t.
 It is called like this: `x =? y`.
 You can tell that a function is conditional by the presence of a `?` inside it, which indicates a point where it may reject.